Maryhill Winery and

 Winery is indelibly etched in memory.

-Refreshed and stimulated, you swing open the doors of the main entrance
+Refreshed and stimulated, you swing open the doors of the entrance

-to Maryhill's 3,000-square-foot tasting room and gift shop.
-A
+to Maryhill's 3,000-square-foot main tasting room and gift shop.

 to the west, Mt.
-Hood dominates the view, promising peak pleasure for
+Hood dominates the view, promising additional drama

 Brunswick Bar demands attention as the focal point of the large room.